| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 systems, in their public and private cloud environments as well as

-physical locations.
 Using a variety of technologies and processes, SOC teams rely on the

 latest threat intelligence to determine whether an active threat is